coodoo/xstate-examples/README.md

-These examples showcased practical and common use cases of `statecharts` using `xstate`.
+These examples showcased practical use cases of `statecharts` using `xstate`.

-It is recommend to start with `fsm-crud` which showcased the most basic operations one might need on a daily basis.
+It is recommend to start with `fsm-crud` which demonstrateed the most basic operations one might need on a daily basis.

 `service-3-actor` is the most complex and up to date example that showcased how to model and implement concurrency using `statecharts` in an `actor` manner.